Tag Archives: Creativity

 The girl of Opulence wears the lavish golden crown of leadership.
 It emits a radiant glow and signifies spiritual enlightenment as well as earthly accomplishment.
 Being in an exalted position gives you the opportunity to be a wise leader and help others, much like happiness is only real when shared, and being exalted only meaningful when it helps others.

 I’m not a leader of anything, except that of my own life.
-Wear your success and assets proudly – they were well earned, resounds.
-What I’ve accomplished over the past three years has been no small feat.
+Wear your success and assets proudly – they were well earned, now that resounds.
+I think leaving an unhealthy relationship is a huge success, lol.
 “Being in an exalted position” speaks to me of privilege.
 Using my position of privilege means helping others.
 Since childhood, I’ve felt a deep call to help others.
-I didn’t know then what I know now, however, that helping others comes at a cost – that of your own health and wellbeing if not tended to properly.

 There is a ritual included with each oracle card in the deck.
 The ritual associated with Opulence is: The Light of Leadership.
-It calls the querent to write a list of their personally perceived best assets and accomplishments, then ask someone who knows the querent well what they think their best assets and accomplishements are.
-Finally, the querent is called to ask a stranger what they perceive might be useful and advantageous to them (the querent).
+It calls you to write a list of your personally perceived best assets and accomplishments, then ask someone who knows you well what they think their best assets and accomplishements are.
+Finally, you’re called to ask a stranger what they perceive might be useful and advantageous to them.
 So, I ask, dear reader, if you might be so inclined to send what you perceive might be useful and advantageous to me.
-I would sincerely appreciate it.
-No inappropriate comments please, as they will promptly be removed.
 This is the initial part of the ritual.

 Here is what I came up with regarding my list of personally perceived assets and accomplishments: